silviamaggi/smd-com/_posts/2024-07-18-ukulele-diary-2.md

 ## What’s next

 Waltz time.
 I casually played *How much is that Doggie in the Window?* without a strumming pattern, which makes it quite boring.
-I joked that, being Italian, Waltz is my blood.
+I joked that, being Italian, Waltz is in my blood.
 It might be different now but when I was younger it was impossible not to come across this genre, especially during the summer.
 I find it easy to follow the rhythm, but successfully adding a strumming pattern will take some time.

 ## Creativity and emotions